susiecamazotz/pomodoro_timer_swift/README.md

-# PomodoroXApp
+# PomodoroX

-PomodoroXApp is a simple yet powerful Pomodoro timer app designed for users who want to boost their productivity by implementing the Pomodoro Technique.
+PomodoroX is a simple yet powerful Pomodoro timer app designed for users who want to boost their productivity by implementing the Pomodoro Technique.
 Built with Swift, this app provides a clean and intuitive interface to help manage your work and break intervals effectively.

 ## Features